qBioTurin/Insite/README.md

 # In Silico Tumor Evolution
 ## Reproducibility repository for _A New Cancer Progression Model: From synthetic tumors to real data and back_

-This repository contains the core **Insite** R package, the simulation engine, the analysis pipelines, and all scripts required to reproduce the results and figures presented in the manuscript.
+This repository contains the core **Insite** R package, the simulation engine, the analysis pipelines, and the scripts required to reproduce all results and figures presented in the manuscript.

----

-## 🌐 Project Ecosystem
+## 🌐 Related Resources

-To ensure both user-friendliness and scientific reproducibility, the project is divided into three components:

-- **Insite (This Repository):** The core R package, processed data, and scripts for analysis and figure generation.
+The project ecosystem also includes:

-- **[Insite_Interface](https://github.com/qBioTurin/Insite_Interface):** A Docker-based NextJS application providing a graphical user interface for interactive simulations.
+- **[Insite_Interface](https://github.com/qBioTurin/Insite_Interface):** A Docker-based NextJS application providing a graphical user interface for interactive simulations and visualization.
 - **[Zenodo Dataset](https://doi.org/10.5281/zenodo.19821839):** A permanent archive containing the complete raw simulation outputs used in the study.

 ---